What Was the Petticoat Affair?

 Few were surprised when the military leader and war hero Andrew Jackson won the presidency of the United States in 1828.
 The biggest surprise that came out of his presidency was that his authority and reputation could be threatened by such an inconspicuous event as the wedding of two of his friends, John Eaton and Margaret O’Neale Timberlake.
 How could this cause a political conflict?
 It all started when Floride Calhoun, wife of Vice President John C. Calhoun, and the wives of Jackson’s cabinet members refused to socialize with John and Peggy Eaton, accusing them of dubious morality.
 Rumors were circulating that the couple had an adulterous affair while Peggy’s first husband was still living.

 Although it began with harmless gossip among the members of Jackson’s cabinet, the Petticoat affair turned into a real feud between Andrew Jackson, Calhoun, and their respective supporters.
-Andrew Jackson had to devote a considerable amount of energy to manage the effects of the scandal and eventually was forced to dismantle the cabinet to settle the issue.
+Andrew Jackson had to devote a considerable amount of energy to managing the effects of the scandal and eventually was forced to dismantle the cabinet to settle the issue.
 An infamous episode of history, the Petticoat affair ruined many solid relationships and shook American politics.
+The episode distracted the Jackson administration until Secretary Easton resigned in 1831.

 In 1818, Peggy and John Timberlake met John Eaton, a wealthy lawyer who had been recently elected U.S. Senator and was a good friend of Andrew Jackson.
 Acquainted with Timberlake’s financial difficulties, Eaton paid Timberlake’s debts and found him another more lucrative position within the U.S. Navy.
 Rumors about John Eaton and Peggy O’Neale Timberlake slowly emerged during this period.
 Many believed that Eaton was trying to send Timberlake away from Washington only so he could spend time with his wife.
 In April 1828, Timberlake died while on a ship off the coast of Spain – some say it was suicide due to his wife’s dalliances.
 Only eight months after his death, without conforming to the mourning customs of the time, Peggy married John Eaton.
 Andrew Jackson himself had advised them to get married as he was fond of both of them.